surister/blog/content/blog/uuids-in-distributed-databases.md

 ## [Introduction]{.text-h4}
-In this post, we will explore the properties of unique identifiers in Distribute databases, how the most popular unique id: UUID is composed and what CrateDB uses.
+In this post, we will explore some properties of unique identifiers in Distribute databases, use cases, how the most popular unique id: [UUID]{.font-weight-medium} is composed and what CrateDB; a distributed shared-nothing database uses.

 ## [About databases]{.text-h3 .text-red}
-One challenge of distributed databases (specifically those with shared-nothing architecture) is data consistency, keeping all data in sync while staying performant is hard, since insert/updates can happen at different rates in different nodes.
+One challenge of distributed databases (specifically those with shared-nothing architecture) is data consistency, keeping all data consistent while staying performant is hard, since insert/updates can happen at different rates in different nodes.

-One effect of this is the typical lack of monotonically increasing ids, commonly known as [AUTO-INCREMENT]{.h}; that is a table's column which every time a new row is inserted the column's value gets incremented monotonically (usually by 1).
+One effect of this is the lack of monotonically increasing ids, commonly known as [AUTO-INCREMENT]{.font-weight-medium}; that is a table's column which every time a new row is inserted, the column's value gets incremented monotonically (usually by 1).

-One example you might be familiar with is the [SERIAL]{.h} datatype in postgres:
+One example you might be familiar with is the [SERIAL]{.fm} datatype in postgres:

 ::Editor{lang='sql'}
 <pre>